polyaxon/polyaxon/templates/reference_polyaxon_helper.md

 ## Reporting metrics to Polyaxon

-In order to report metrics for an experiment, just add these line in you program.
+In order to report metrics for an experiment, just add these lines in you program.

 ```python
 from polyaxon_helper import send_metrics